 Minimizes Pressure Ulcers

-This indicates the percentage of patients that suffered from a pressure ulcer.
-Pressure ulcers are considered to be a measure of nursing care .
-Pressure ulcers, also called bed sores, are routinely the result of patients staying in one position for too long.
+This is the percent of patients that have had a pressure ulcer.
+Pressure ulcers are considered by many in the nursing home industry to be an indicator of nursing care .
+Pressure ulcers, also referred to as bed sores, are often caused by residents staying in one position for too long.

 Minimizes Serious Falls

 In Landmark of Danville, 6.96% of Patients had Serious Falls

 This tells you the percent of patients that suffered from a major fall.
 Falls resulting in severe injury are routinely associated with lower levels of patient supervision.
 Better nursing care can limit the percentage of residents in a nursing home who sustain major falls.

 In Landmark of Danville, 0.72% of Patients had UTIs

 This indicates the percentage of patients who have had a urinary tract infection.
 UTI's are considered by many experts to be a measure of the quality of nursing care .
 UTI's are routinely associated with lower quality nursing care.
 Nevertheless, this metric could be misleading for certain facilities due to different reporting standards for these infections.

 In Landmark of Danville, 23.29% of Patients use Anti-Psychotic Medication

 This tells you the percent of residents prescribed antipsychotic drugs.
 While antipsychotic drugs may be helpful for many residents, it is important to ensure these drugs are being used only where medically required.
 In limited cases, high levels of antipsychotic drug use may suggest that a facility is using these drugs to subdue residents.